jeromeetienne/creatorpattern.js/README.md

 creatorpattern.js
 =================

-microlib to easily add the creator pattern to your class.
+Micro Library to easily add the creator pattern to your class.
 It works in browser and node.js

-## how to use it
+## How To Use It

 to mixin the creator pattern in a class ```FooClass`, do the following in node.js